 Single Taskmeans at a time an only a single task can be run.
 This is a big problem for users.
 Currently, all operating systems except real-time operating systems can run multiple tasks.

 Multi-Tasksingle or multiple users can run multiple tasks at a time.

 Real Timemeans a task running and set for a specified time can complete at the specified time without latency.

 Operating System Families

 Although some end users known Windows as the sole operating system, there is a lot of different type of operating systems.
 Actually, we can them as Operating System Families because there are different versions and alternatives in those operating systems.

 Windows is the most popular operating system family where there are different versions of it.
-Windows is a user-friendly operating system which is mainly designed for Personal Computer.
-Windows also provided as Server version for enterprise use.
+Windows is a user-friendly operating system that is mainly designed for Personal Computer.
+Windows also provided as a Server version for enterprise use.

 - Windows 95

 - Windows XP